Ian Baird

 Ian James Baird (born 1 April 1964) is an English former professional footballer whose most notable spells were as a Leeds United player.
 During his first period at the club he spent a season as captain.
 He won a player of the year award in his second stint in West Yorkshire, as well as a Second Division Championship medal (following his departure).
 He played as a striker.
-Baird is the assistant manager of Havant & Waterlooville.

 Early life

 Baird was born in Rotherham, West Riding of Yorkshire, England but grew up in Hampshire.

 Playing career

 Southampton

 Baird started his career playing for local sides Bitterne Saints and St. Mary's College before signing with Southampton in 1982–83.
 He was also chosen to represent Hampshire at county level and was capped for England at schoolboy level.
 He turned professional in April 1982 and played a handful of matches for the first team.
 He spent part of the 1983–84 season on loan at Cardiff City scoring six goals in 12 appearances.
 Discussions were held over making the transfer permanent but Cardiff eventually pulled out of the deal over the proposed fee.
 At the start of the 1984–85 season, he moved on loan to Newcastle United, making five appearances, scoring one goal, and was booked in all of his appearances.